TheGhostGroup/WoWarriors/README.md

 WoWarriors Core is a *MMORPG* Framework based mostly in C++.
 Its fully based on AshamaneCore

-It is fully based on *TrinityCore*, with upgrades like :
+which is fully based on *TrinityCore*, with upgrades like :

 - Class Hall/War Campaign Basics (WIP)
 - World Quests